A Guide to Buyer Personas

 What Are Buyer Personas?

 Buyer personas are fictional representations of your customers.
 They are used to generalize the demographics that have the potential to purchase your products or services.
-This allows a company to better understand their ideal customer.
+This allows a company to better understand its ideal customer.
 And the more you understand your customers, the better you can relate to them on a human level.

 The connection built through buyer personas directly helps various departments within a company — digital marketing, customer service, sales, etc. — as well as the customer.